pnp/List-Formatting/view-samples/bar-code/README.md

-# BAR Code Row Formatter
+# Bar Code Row Formatter

 This sample uses **SharePoint List Formatting** to automatically generate Bar code for each list item based on the Title field.
 Each row displays the item title alongside a dynamically generated Bar code, making it easy to create scannable links or references for physical handouts, inventory tracking, or event management.